Harry Melville (chemist): Academic career

 In 1933, Melville was elected a fellow of Trinity College, Cambridge.
 He also worked at the Colloid Science Laboratory in Cambridge under Eric Rideal, and in 1938 became its assistant director of research.
 His research during this period was focused on polymers.

 In 1939, Melville was appointed a professor as Chair of Chemistry at the University of Aberdeen.
 However, war broke out before he could take up the post.
 During World War II, he worked for the British government.
 From 1940 to 1943, he served as Scientific Adviser to the Chief Superintendent of the Ministry of Supply, and was based at Porton Down.
 Then, from 1943 to 1945, he served as superintendent of the Radar Research Station at Malvern, Worcestershire.

 After the war ended in 1945, Melville returned to the University of Aberdeen.
 He worked there for the next three years, and his research was focused on gas kinetics and polymer kinetics.
 In 1948, he moved to the University of Birmingham, where he had been appointed Mason Professor of Chemistry.
 There, he developed a team of doctoral students and postdoctoral researchers who specialised in polymer chemistry.

 In 1956, Melville moved in administration upon his appointment as Permanent Secretary of the Department of Scientific and Industrial Research.
 From 1965 to 1967, he served as chairman of the Science Research Council, the newly created agency that took on oversight of publicly funded scientific research from the Department of Scientific and Industrial Research.
 In 1967, he was appointed Principal of Queen Mary College.
 He retired in 1976.

 Melville was president of the Faraday Society, the leading British society for the study of physical chemistry, from 1958 to 1960.
 He was president of the Chemical Society from 1966 to 1968.

 In 1981, Melville became a founding member of the World Cultural Council.

 Later life

 In retirement, Melville maintained his links with academia and research.
+He was appointed a part-time member of the London Electricity Board in 1968.
 He served as chair of the council of Westfield College between 1977 and 1983.
 He was also involved in fighting cuts to university funding.

 Melville died on 14 June 2000, aged 92.